learnk8s/learnk8s.io/src/microsAuthentication/content.md

 retrieve a token and use that to authenticate your request to the data store.

-There is a specific context associated with the token that allows the data store to accept a token from the API service and to reject a token from elsewhere.
+There is a specific context associated with the token that allows the data store to accept a token from the API service and to reject it from elsewhere.

-This context is used to authorize the request or reject it.
+This context is used to approve or deny the request.

 TODO: insert new diagram